 Types of CB radio antenna mounts

 There are many kinds of antenna mounts.
-Basically, the type depends on where you are going to mount it.
+The type depends on where you are going to mount it.
 For example, a popular kind of CB radio antennas is a mirror antenna.
-You mount those on the side mirrors, basically.
+You mount those on the side mirrors.
 And so, for that, you need a mirror mount.

 Besides mirror mounts, there are also fender and hood mounts, 3-way mounts, roof mounts, hatchback mounts, bed mounts, and on and on.